Gregus1998/aurr/README.md

 - TaskTemplate: Used to specify what tools with what configuration that should be used at different steps for a remote job.

-- Tools: A List of local/(or CLOUD:TODO! ) resources that can be used in a remote job.
+- Tools: A List of local(v1.1) resources that can be used in a remote job.
 A tool can be a binary that should be run with a set of arguments.

 - CSM: Stands for CloudServiceManagers or Carriers.
 This is structure that is representing a given cloud infrastructure.
 But a given cloud can have many CloudServiceManagers.
 Currently it is tied to a given cloud account.